rkoko/honest-buildings-Frontend/README.md

 * View a building management's profile, which includes contact info on the management company, application fee, list of all buildings under its management (along with a map view of its buildings), and its cumulative average rating.

+## How to use
+Please visit [the deployed site](https://honest-buildings.herokuapp.com/) and sign up!

 ## Technologies/Libraries Used
 **Client**
   * ReactJS